ethereum-optimism/monitorism/op-monitorism/global_events/README.md

 ### Yaml rules

-The rules are located here: `op-monitorism/global_events/rules/` then we have multiples folders depending the networks you want to monitore (`mainnet` or `sepolia`) for now.
+The rules are located here: `op-monitorism/global_events/rules/`.
+Then we have multiple folders depending on the networks you want to monitor (`mainnet` or `sepolia`) for now.

 ```yaml
 # This is a TEMPLATE file please copy this one